|The Neon Museum (page 2)|

-The Red Barn was established as an antiques store in the late 1950s.
+The Red Barn was established as an antiques store in 1958.
 In the early 1960s, the store was converted into a bar and this sign was built by YESCO.
 The bar closed in 1988.
 When the bar was destroyed by fire, the sign was saved.
 It was restored and put on display here in 2000.
 These photos are from 2006.
 The sign was later later moved into storage.
 In 2017, the sign was temporarily installed on Las Vegas Blvd.
 The location will feature rotating displays of signs from the museum's collection.

 The Chief Hotel Court sign was installed at the hotel around 1940.
 It was restored and installed here in 1997.
 For more, see this website.